-Spring break in Texas typically occurs in the month of March, when weather is warm and the bluebonnets are in bloom.
-There are plenty of great Texas cities to visit during spring break, no matter if you want a booze-filled party scene, a live music hot spot or a great place to pitch your tent.
+Spring break in Texas typically occurs in the month of March, when the weather is warm, and the bluebonnets are in bloom.
+There are plenty of great Texas cities to visit during spring break, no matter if you want a booze-filled party scene, a live music hot spot, or a great place to pitch your tent.
 From the alluring Texas Hill Country to the Texas coast, these are the best places to spend spring break in Texas.